valeriangalliat/vboxip/README.md

 1. Prepare some shortcuts to automate the connexion into your boxes, like `sshbox-example.bat`.

+1. Make sure PuTTY is available in the `PATH` or with a shortcut in the executable directory or the batch file directory.

 1. With the instance working, run your newly created shortcut to quick open a SSH connection on the box!